Finding Credit Card Debt Relief

 How It Works:

-• You open a balance transfer credit, qualifying for rates and terms based on your credit score
+• You open a balance transfer credit card, qualifying for rates and terms based on your credit score.

-• Then you transfer the balances from your existing accounts to the new account with fees added.
+• Then, you transfer the balances from your existing accounts to the new account with added fees.

 • You have a set number of months to pay off your debt with no interest charges.

-Make sure to calculate carefully to ensure you eliminate the balance before the clock runs out.
-If you can, this will give you the biggest cost savings, because there are no interest charges.
-Otherwise, the interest rate on your debt could be even higher than it was originally.
+Calculate carefully to eliminate the balance before the clock runs out.
+If you can, this will give you the biggest cost savings because there are no interest charges.
+Otherwise, the interest rate on your debt could be even higher than it was initially.

 Learn more about credit card debt transfers »